syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Set-Maximum-Number-of-Decimal-Digits.md

 ## Remove Default Decimal Digits in Xamarin Numeric Entry

-The default number of decimal digits displayed based on [`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_MaximumNumberDecimalDigits) property.
-Those default digits can be removed from numeric entry view by disable the `AllowDefaultDecimalDigits` boolean property.
+Based on [`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_MaximumNumberDecimalDigits) property, the default number of decimal digits is displayed.
+By disabling the `AllowDefaultDecimalDigits` Boolean property, those default digits can be removed from the numeric entry view.

 {% tabs %}